runionnayrb/BOREALIS/replit.md

 - I prefer that training notes use RichTextEditor (Tiptap) with full formatting support including bullet/numbered lists.
 - I want toast notifications for all user actions (create, update, delete).
 - I prefer that all queries use TanStack Query for data fetching with automatic caching and all mutations invalidate relevant query caches for real-time updates.
+- I want artist order to be manually controllable and not change when artists are updated.

 ## System Architecture
 The application is a full-stack web application with a clear separation between frontend and backend.